Skip to content

 • Flaky CI pipelines: Atomic specs force deterministic edge-case tests.
 Broad specs let agents generate non-deterministic test structures across regenerations; micro-specs eliminate that interpretation space.

-The Augment Code Context Engine supports this workflow by providing each agent with architectural awareness across the full codebase via semantic search, enabling downstream agents like MS05 to discover interfaces from MS01 and MS02 without manual search.
+Underneath, Cosmos runs on Augment's Context Engine, which gives each agent architectural awareness across the full codebase through semantic search, so downstream agents like MS05 can discover the interfaces built by MS01 and MS02 without manual search.

 Start with One High-Risk Module

 A high-risk module is the right place to start because missed edge cases are most expensive there.
-A module qualifies if a bug would be silent, irreversible, or expose compliance issues.
+A module qualifies if a bug would be silent, irreversible, or compliance-exposing.
 Authentication, payments, and compliance logging consistently qualify.
 Measure the coverage delta before expanding to the next module.

 Written by